RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-04-sessionsVim/index.md

 >```
 :!mkdir ~/.vim/sessions/
 ```
-> and then try the mksession command again
+and then try the mksession command again

-now that we have a session created ( you can check it with this command in escape mode)
+now that we have a session created (you can check it with this command in escape mode)

 ```
 :!ls ~/.vim/sessions/
 ```

 output:
 ![ls](ls.png)

 we can close vim, and go have a cup of coffee...we did it!

-## Well how to get that session back?
+## Well how do I get that session back?

 Oh thats easy...
 you can do it in one of two ways